urbanjost/M_time/README.md

 ## Limitations

-Like most Civilian Calendar tools M_time does not account internally for leap seconds; which is a POSIX-compliant behavior.

-M_time is _not_ a high-precision library that accounts for such as relativistic effects.
+Like most collections of date and time procedures M_time is _not_ a high- precision library that accounts internally for leap seconds and relativistic effects.

 M_time(3f) is intended for use in the recent era and is not appropriate